hed-standard/hed-examples/docs/source/HedPythonTools.md

-For a file name `sub-001_ses-3_task-target_run-01_events.tsv`, the tuple ('sub', 'task') gives a key of `sub-001_task-target`, while the tuple ('sub', 'ses', 'run) gives a key of `sub-001_ses-3_run-01`.
+For a file name `sub-001_ses-3_task-target_run-01_events.tsv`, the tuple ('sub', 'task') gives a key of `sub-001_task-target`, while the tuple ('sub', 'ses', 'run') gives a key of `sub-001_ses-3_run-01`.
 The use of dictionaries of file names with such keys makes it easier to associate related files in the BIDS naming structure.

-Notice that specifying entities ('sub', 'ses', 'run) gives the key `sub-001_ses-3_run-01` for all three files:
+Notice that specifying entities ('sub', 'ses', 'run') gives the key `sub-001_ses-3_run-01` for all three files:
 `sub-001_ses-3_task-target_run-01_events.tsv`, `sub-001_ses-3_task-target_run-01_eeg.set`
 and `sub-001_ses-3_task-target_run-01_eeg.edf`.